-This pristine land, which lies prominently in one of the premium wine viticultural areas of the world, has become a legendary vineyard.
+This pristine land, which lies prominently in the premium viticultural area of the world, has become a legendary vineyard.

-Legendary is an understatement; as the land was tectonically formed 26-million years ago by three volcanoes emerging in lava fire from out of an inland sea of the ancient Pacific.
-From this ultimate power we now find the richest and rarest of soils and supersoils seen nowhere else.
-Amazingly, the “backyard” volcano trio exists within the property lines, and the natural grapes flourish in the volcanic earth.
-Shades of Shangri-La!
+Legendary is an understatement as the land was tectonically formed 26-million years ago by three volcanoes emerging in lava fire from out of an inland sea of the ancient Pacific.